nguyenalter/temporal-slide/pages/motivation/lack-utils.md

 <v-click>

-Problem 3: We need to show the version history date in this format
+Use case 3: We need to show the version history date in this format
 <div class="flex justify-center">
   <img src="/dbdiagram-version-history.png" class="h-20"/>
 </div>